 These were some tough lessons to learn.
 It involved learning how to tell people no. It involved us letting go of the desire to help everyone.

 What we learned about pro bono website design:

-- Pro bono website design tends to take more time to manage because neither party is prioritizing the project.
+- Pro bono website design takes more time to manage because neither party prioritizes the project.